solsu01/zos-batch-testing/README.md

 # zos-batch-testing
-Testing zOS Batch Applications using modern automated testing frameworks and Zowe.
+Testing zOS Batch Applications using jest automated testing framework and Zowe.
+Exposes the tests and related tasks via npm scripts for easy IDE access to triggering the tests.